 Dr. Balbina Y. Hwang

-She is a founding and current member of NCNK (National Committee on North Korea); a Board Member of the Korean Overseas Women’s International Network (KOWIN); and is an elected Board Member of U.S. CSCAP (Council for Security and Cooperation in the Asia Pacific).
+She is a member of NCNK (National Committee on North Korea); a Board Member of the Korean Overseas Women’s International Network (KOWIN); and is an elected Board Member of U.S. CSCAP (Council for Security and Cooperation in the Asia Pacific).

-Dr. Hwang earned her Ph.D. and MA in Government from Georgetown University; an MIA (Masters of International Affairs) from Columbia University; an MBA from the Darden Business School at the University of Virginia; and a BA in Philosophy and Government from Smith College.
-She has also taught at American University, George Washington University, and the University of Maryland.
+Dr. Hwang earned an MA and Ph.D. in Government from Georgetown University; an MIA (Masters of International Affairs) from Columbia University; an MBA from the Darden Business School at the University of Virginia; and a BA in Philosophy and Government from Smith College.
+She has also taught at George Washington University, American University, and the University of Maryland.